J-Cos/J-Cos.github.io/README.md

 # About
 I'm a scientist trying to understand how ecosystems work, how we might damage them, and how we would know.

-I'm an economist seeking options to address widespread institutional failures of ecosystem governance.
+I'm an economist seeking options to address institutional failures of ecosystem governance.

 I'm a conservationist designing and evaluating new conservation strategies.